apache/airflow/docs/apache-airflow/start/docker.rst

 When you want to run Airflow locally, you might want to use an extended image, containing some additional dependencies - for example you might add new python packages, or upgrade airflow providers to a later version.
-This can be done very easily by placing your custom Dockerfile.
+This can be done very easily by placing a custom Dockerfile alongside your `docker-compose.yaml`.
 Then you can use `docker-compose build` command to build your image (you need to do it only once) and you can also add `--build` to your `docker-compose` commands with flag to rebuild the images on-the-fly when you run other `docker-compose` commands.